Nuisigor/BotDiscord/README.md

 #  Discord Bot

-This bot was made for my class discord so we can use to get the Google Meet's Links to the classes.
+This bot was made for my class discord server so we can use to get the Google Meet's Links to the classes.

 It uses a SQL database to keep informations from Aulas that can be register and showed in the server.